akinade/third-party-move-and-improve/Lab100/LabGuide100.md

 nautilus &
 ```

 Save the file once the commands are properly pasted in.
 Press Control+X to save.
 When prompted to “Save modified buffer?”, Press Y. Do not change the name of the file.
 Press Enter to continue.
-Your file should look identical to the terminal command below.
+Your file should look identical to the terminal command below. **NOTE: Please confirm that the copy & past reflects the below screenshot**
 ![](/./images/44.png "")

 **Create a VNC Service File**